Frequently Asked Questions

 Inclusivity is at the heart of Or Tzedek’s programs.
 We are committed to making Or Tzedek a safe space for all participants to celebrate both the similarities and differences of people’s practices and identities.
 Our Shabbat observance, kosher practices, and LGBTQIA inclusion practices are all developed to create a supportive, inclusive, and pluralistic Jewish community.

-► Shabbat Observance Each Or Tzedek summer program includes two Shabbatot.
-Or Tzedek as a program is Shabbat-observant (e.g., the program does not drive participants anywhere, require writing or the use of technology, or prepare food on Shabbat).
+► Shabbat Observance When observing Shabbat, Or Tzedek will refrain from driving and cooking, and will not require writing or the use of technology.
 Teens are encouraged to share their own diverse Shabbat practices with the group to teach and expose each other to new traditions.
-We spend significant time before welcoming in Shabbat as an Or Tzedek community discussing our Shabbat community and the practices and how we want to celebrate Shabbat as a group.
+Teens will assist in planning the program Shabbatot.